 So don’t feel shy implementing the tips and tricks I am about to disclose over here.

 As long as your business exists on the mighty world wide web, it can definitely benefit from a chatbot that not only helps provide customer support to your existing customer base but also help you get new ones.

-👉Increase customer satisfaction rate with faster and thorough customer support
+?Increase customer satisfaction rate with faster and more thorough customer support

-👉Collecting leads in exchange of valuable and relevant information for the users
+?Collecting leads in exchange for valuable and relevant information for the users

 So this wraps up the Conversational AI customer acquisition strategy for the year.